One Day Like This: Chart performance

 "One Day Like This" debuted at No. 39 in the UK Singles Chart on 8 June 2008, marking Elbow's seventh UK top-40 single.
 After 14 weeks, the single finally peaked at No. 35 on 14 September 2008.
 Due to the band's increasing popularity in the UK after winning their 2009 BRIT Award for Best British band, "One Day Like This" spent more weeks in the UK top 75 than any of Elbow's other singles with 31 weeks in five runs by the end of 2014, peaking at No. 4 in August 2012 following their appearance at the closing ceremony of the London Olympics.
-In February 2021, it was certified double Platinum in the UK by the BPI.
+In July 2026, it was certified triple Platinum in the UK by the BPI.
 It also charted in the Flanders region of Belgium in July 2009, when it peaked at No. 19 on the region's Ultratop chart.
 It became the group's only single to reach the Top 30 of the Irish Singles Chart, reaching a peak of No. 18 after its inclusion in the closing ceremony of the London Olympics.

 Music video

 The promotional video for the song was directed by Rigan Ledwidge.
-It features a man (David Lemke, an employee at the time of guerilla marketing franchise AArrow Advertising) at a busy road junction, holding a red sign in the shape of a pointing arrow, containing the words "Condos – Now Selling".
-As he stands at the junction, he turns the sign around many times, pointing it in all directions, including flipping it in the air and spinning it on his head, whilst the motorists, pedestrians and skateboarders pass by.
+It features a man (David Lemke, an employee at the time of the guerilla marketing franchise AArrow Advertising) at a busy road junction, holding a red sign in the shape of a pointing arrow containing the words "Condos – Now Selling."
+As he stands at the junction, he turns the sign around many times, pointing it in all directions—symbolising a complete loss of direction in the best way possible—including flipping it in the air and spinning it on his head whilst motorists, pedestrians and skateboarders pass by.